-One of the most common injuries following car or workplace accidents is a back injury.
-Back injuries often don’t manifest pain until days or weeks after the accident, so it can be hard to know whether you will need to file a claim immediately after an accident.
+Back injuries are among the most common injuries following car or workplace accidents.
+These injuries often don’t manifest pain until days or weeks after the accident, so it can be hard to know whether you must file a claim immediately after an accident.
 Because of this, it is essential to keep a record of all the parties involved in your accident in case you need to build a case later.

 Some common causes of back injuries: